 The 7 miles walk from Grosmont to Whitby is certainly a popular choice with many walkers.
 The whole thing would take more than a long weekend but that should not stop you walking a few miles at Christmas.

-Remember the Esk Valley Railway links Whitby with Middlesbrough and the North Yorkshire Moors Railway Helmsley with Whitby.
+Remember the Esk Valley Railway links Whitby with Middlesbrough and the North York Moors Railway Helmsley with Whitby.

 While you will not see the heather in full bloom at Christmas, there is a lovely walk that starts and ends in Rosedale.